 How long we keep data and how we access it

 myRA.gov will keep data collected long enough to achieve the specified objective for which they were collected.
-The data generated from these activities falls under the National Archives and Records Administration (NARA) General Records Schedule (GRS) 20-item IC "Electronic Records," and will be handled according to the requirements of that schedule at http://www.archives.gov/records-mgmt/grs/grs20.html.
+The data generated from these activities will be handled according to the requirements of that schedule at the National Archives and Records Administration (NARA), General Records Schedules (GRS).

 How myRA.gov uses third-party websites and applications

 As a response to OMB Memo M-10-06, Open Government Directive, myRA.gov uses a variety of technologies and social media services to communicate and interact with citizens.
 These third-party website and application (TPWA) tools include Google Analytics, Facebook, ForeSee, LinkedIn, Twitter, TubeMogul, Quantcast, and MSN.

 TPWAs are not exclusively operated or controlled by myRA.gov.
 Users of TPWAs often share information with the general public, user community, and/or the third party operating the website.
 These actors may use this information in a variety of ways.
 TPWAs could cause PII to become available or accessible to myRA.gov and the public, regardless of whether the information is explicitly asked for or collected by us.